-Have you ever noticed that when you get to the end of the weld and you pull the heat off it always tends to turn a dark gray.
-That’s because you are carrying all the heat with you and by the time you get to the end it’s at its hottest point.
-A little trick that I discovered on accident is when you get to the end of the weld and you take your foot off the pedal.
+When you get to the end of the weld and you pull the heat off the work turns a dark gray.
+That’s because you are carrying all the heat with you and by the time you get to the end it’s at its hottest point. @hen you get to the end of the weld take your foot off the pedal.
 Wait until the weld pool solidifies and then touch the tungsten to the metal and hold it there till your gas stops flowing.
-You’ll notice that the color will come back to the weld.
 Depending on how long you touch the tungsten to the end of the weld.
 You can actually get that nice salmon color back.
 You can only do this with a setup that uses a foot pedal.
 If you are using a dry rig system where you have to use a lift arc this is not possible.

 Stainless Steel Welding Procedures

 For shielded metal arc stainless steel welding there are two basic types of electrode coatings.
 These are the lime type indicated by the suffix 15 and the titanium type designated by the suffix 16.
 The lime type electrodes are used only with direct current electrode positive (reverse polarity).
 The titanium-coated electrode with the suffix 16 can be used with alternating current and with direct current electrode positive.
 Both coatings are of the low-hydrogen type and both are used in all positions.
 However, the type 16 is smoother, has more welder appeal, and operates better in the flat position.
 The lime type electrodes are more crack resistant and are slightly better for out-of-position welding.
 The width of weaving should be limited to two-and-one-half (2,5) times the diameter of the electrode core wire.